Zeeeepa/xyops/docs/triggers.md

 Notes:

 - Applies to schedule/interval triggers on the same event.
-- On each scheduler tick, the event’s cursor advances one minute at a time, evaluating schedules for each minute until present time.
+- On each scheduler tick, the event's cursor advances one minute at a time, evaluating schedules for each minute until present time.
 - Long outages can produce a backlog of late jobs; ensure your event and infrastructure can handle catch‑up bursts.
-- Time Machine: In the UI you can set a custom cursor timestamp to re‑run a historical window (set cursor in the past) or skip a backlog (set cursor near “now”).
+- Time Machine: In the UI you can set a custom cursor timestamp to re‑run a historical window (set cursor in the past) or skip a backlog (set cursor near "now").

 Example: